alessandromemmola/reindexme/README.md

 ## Features

-### URL Submission
+### LinkedIn URL Inspection

-Submit URLs through a simple web interface designed for fast and accessible usage.
+Quick access to LinkedIn URL inspection workflows through a simple and accessible interface.

 ### Embeddable Widget

-ReIndexMe includes a standalone widget that can be integrated into external websites.
+ReIndexMe includes a standalone widget that can be integrated into third-party websites.

-The widget allows third-party sites to provide indexing functionality directly within their own pages.
+The widget allows external websites to offer LinkedIn URL inspection functionality directly within their own pages.

 ### Privacy-First Design